Sustainability is integrated into our business model and incorporated in our vision, mission and values statement.

 Centennial aims to be a long-term supplier of coal and energy to create growth and value in our business.
 To achieve this aim we recognise the need to be resilient to the ups and downs of economic cycles.
 Our Vision of being sustainable provides the platform for this resilience.
-Our ability to continuously improve our performance with respect to the key interacting sustainability drivers of finance, health and safety, our people, the environment, the community and climate change, whilst providing a return to our shareholder, Banpu, is the key to our long-term viability.
+Our ability to continuously improve our performance with respect to the key interacting sustainability drivers, whilst providing a return to our shareholder, Banpu, is the key to our long-term viability.

 Our successful growth as a business is linked to our sustainability journey.

 Centennial's approach to sustainability means integrating six key areas of sustainability within a framework of governance where risk is managed and innovation encouraged.

 provides a snapshot of Centennial's business, and our performance in the key areas that impact sustainability being finance, health & safety, our people, the environment, the community and climate change.
 The Review identifies both achievements and challenges and we would welcome any feedback at: firstname.lastname@example.org